 What are some of the main practical challenges of running empirical studies in remote contexts?

-What are some strengths and weaknesses of our approach to testing statistical learning in speakers of Yélî Dnye?
+What were some strengths and weaknesses of our approach to testing statistical learning in speakers of Yélî Dnye?

 How would you do things differently if you were to conduct this study in a similar setting?